 - 1. Turn the Dome Crank Knob to raise the dome about 3" or more to allow the turbine fan to operate.
-(A built-in safety switch will not allow fan motor to run unless dome is partially open.) - 2.
-Turn the Fan Speed knob to the desired level (0-Off 1-Low 2-Med 3-Hi) - 3.
+(A built-in safety switch will not let the fan motor run unless the dome is partially open.) - 2.
+The turbine fan will start automatically as the vent dome is raised and stop as the vent dome is lowered and closed.
+(Fan Power switch must be ON and Fan Speed knob in a position other than 0-Off.) - 3.
+Turn the Fan Speed knob to the desired level (0-Off 1-Low 2-Med 3-Hi) - 4.
 Open a window or door to provide airflow.
-Direction of airflow is determined by which window or door is opened. - NOTE: For best results, close all other roof vents, windows and doors, then open one (1) window the farthest distance from the roof ventilator.The fan speed selector on the fan allows you to adjust the amount of circulation you need at any time. - 4.
-The Fan On/Off switch lets you turn the fan off if you want the vent dome raised without the fan running. - 5.
-If the Fan On/Off switch is in the ON position, the turbine fan will start automatically as the vent dome is raised and stop as the vent dome is lowered and closed.
+Direction of airflow is determined by which window or door is opened.

+NOTE: For best results, close all other roof vents, windows and doors, then open one (1) window the farthest distance from the roof ventilator.
+The fan speed selector on the fan allows you to adjust the amount of circulation you need at any time.

+5. If you want the vent dome raised without the fan running, turn Off either the Fan Power switch or Fan Speed knob (0-Off).

-See the power vent manufacturer's operating instructions supplied in your InfoCase for further instructions, care and cleaning information.
+See the power ventilator manufacturer's operating instructions supplied in your InfoCase for further instructions, care and cleaning information.